2Emma-zhou/Work-Related/my-website/docs/Getting Started/Installing supOS Platform.md

       `sudo bash uninstall.sh`

-- Uninstall the programme and clear all data
+- Uninstall the programme and clear all data.

 1. Switch to the bin directory under the supOS platform installation path.